stw32/PulseWaveform/README.md

 A. The first 9 parameters of the model compose the excess element.
 TS = Timing of systolic wave; TR1 = Timing of 1st reflectance wave; TR2 = Timing of 2nd reflectance wave; AS = Amplitude of systolic wave; AR1 = Amplitude of 1st reflectance wave; AR2 = Amplitude of 2nd reflectance wave; WS = Width of systolic wave; WR1 = Width of 1st reflectance wave; WR2 = Width of 2nd reflectance wave.
 B. The final 3 parameters compose the decay element, which when incorporated with the excess yield the final modelled waveform.
 D R= Decay rate; B1 = 1st baseline; B2 = 2nd baseline.

-Below are three Bioradio-acquired waves fitted with the HED model.
+Below are three Bioradio-acquired waves fitted with the HED model (using `GGplotFits`).
 Each wave is recorded from a different individual and is of a different class.

 <img width="903" alt="Screenshot 2022-02-21 at 18 41 47" src="https://user-images.githubusercontent.com/63592847/155011236-06b140ba-2a33-4ece-b206-197e3602ea6a.png">